IDI research method, IDI interviews, and In-Depth Interviews are terms that come up repeatedly in UX research.

-- informing him about the way of aggregation and use of data, information, and opinions
+- Informing them about the way of aggregation and use of data, information, and opinions

 An important aspect is the conduct of a study itself, which should be carried out in accordance with the general framework within which:

-- researcher introduces himself to a respondent and establishes with him a short, initiating, relaxing conversation on general topics (Small Talk)
+- Researcher introduces themselves to a respondent and establishes with them a short, initiating, relaxing conversation on general topics (Small Talk)

-- thanks him for taking part in the study
+- Thanks them for taking part in the study

 The answer to the question of how an In-Depth Interview ends is also standard.